 10. Bottled Water – always make sure you have some with you when you’re walking around Huatulco.
 You might not even realize you’re dehydrated cause it’s so hot but dehydration can be dangerous so drink up!

 11. Lip balm: Chapped lips can hurt.
 You won’t even realize they’re burnt until it’s too late so stock up on the lip balm.

 12. After sun moisturizer – you don’t want to dry out that gorgeous skin after you’ve been to the beach all day.
 I like the aloe vera after sun moisturizer myself.

 13. Some Spanish words – try to learn a couple of words as it shows respect for being in another country.
 Even just hello, goodbye, can I have another beer, and most importantly, “where’s the bathroom?”

 So there you have it!
-The holy grail of a Mexico packing list.
+The holy grail of a packing list for Mexico.

 Huatulco is a super tropical destination.
 You couldn’t pick a better place for lovely weather almost every day.
-So bring these basics and you’ll have your bases overed for any beach and jungle tours.
+So when wondering what to pack for Mexico, just bring these basics and you’ll have your bases covered for any beach and jungle tours.
 And you’ll still have clothes for dinner out in town at night!

 If I missed anything let me know in the comments below!